seydx/homebridge-tado-thermostat/README.md

 **Central Switch:**
 - If enabled in config.json this plugin creates a central switch to turning off/on all thermostats together with just one click!
-- Turning on the switch means, turning off ALL Thermostats
+- Turning on the switch means, turn ALL thermostats into automatic mode
-- Turnun off the switch means, turning ALL Thermostats into automatic mode!
+- Turning off the switch means, turn ALL thermostats off

 See [Images](https://github.com/SeydX/homebridge-tado-thermostat/tree/master/images/) for more details.